 environmental problem – and probably the biggest problem full stop – which faces humanity today.
 Unsustainable practices since the industrial revolution have led to huge greenhouse gas emissions and a massive increase in carbon dioxide (CO2) concentrations in the atmosphere: scientists estimate that since humans began burning fossil fuels on a large scale, we have caused the emission of almost 545,000 million, or 545 billion tonnes of carbon alone .

 For those who don’t understand the process of global warming, excess greenhouse gases trap heat within the earth’s atmosphere and cause a warming effect – something which is becoming more and more evident every year.
 This warming, or average surface temperature increase, has wide-ranging effects on both the environment and on human society.

 - Many coastal communities are becoming threatened by rising sea levels.

 - Climate change is causing an increase in extreme weather events and natural disasters.

-On that note, what are the effects of global warming on the ocean?
+What are some of the effects of global warming on the ocean?

-When the coral becomes stressed – either by warmer water than they are used to, or by a decrease in the ocean’s pH (caused by an increase in oceanic CO2 concentration) – they will expel these algae and become colourless.
-Since the algae are the corals main source of food, they struggle to survive after bleaching³.
+When the coral becomes stressed – either by warmer water than they are used to, or by a decrease in the ocean’s pH (caused by an increase in oceanic CO2 concentration) – they will expel these algae and become colorless.
+Since the algae are the corals main source of food, they struggle to survive after bleaching .

-The rising water can inundate these wetlands, turning them into open ocean and destroying their sensitive ecosystems.
-Some experts say that a sea level rise of as little as 2 feet (60 centimetres) will be enough to destroy the majority of the world’s coastal wetlands⁵.
+The rising water can inundate wetlands, turning them into open ocean and destroying their sensitive ecosystems.
+Some experts say that a sea level rise of as little as 2 feet (60 centimetres) will be enough to destroy the majority of the world’s coastal wetlands .

 Therefore, global warming, and in turn ocean acidification, is affecting entire marine ecosystems.
-It is causing coral bleaching, affecting reef structure, and in some cases, is reducing the reproductive capabilities of many shellfish and other organisms⁶.
+It is causing coral bleaching, affecting reef structure, and in some cases, is reducing the reproductive capabilities of many shellfish and other organisms .